Accepted Graduate Students

 Graduate students registered for 6 or more credit hours attending class on campus are required by New York State to submit proof of immunity to measles, mumps, rubella and submit proof of either meningitis vaccination or a signed waiver declining vaccination prior to the first day of classes.
-Download the immunization form.
 Vaccinations are available in the Student Health Center at the college for a fee.
 To view New Graduate Student Health Requirements, click here.

 Non-Canadian international students, studying on an F1 Visa are also required to submit a completed physical examination prior to the start of class.
 The physical examination and immunization form must be completed in English and signed by you and your health care provider.
 International students can also obtain a physical examination and immunizations in the Student Health Center upon arrival at the college, for a fee.
-View more information about international student requirements.
+To view New International Student Health Requirements, click here.